Trump vows tax plan to boost economy; poll cites views on wealthy

 The poll found 53 percent of adults “strongly agree” and 23 percent “somewhat agree” that the wealthiest Americans should pay higher tax rates.
 The Sept.
 29-Oct.
 5 poll of 1,504 people has a credibility interval, a measure of accuracy, of plus or minus 6 percentage points.

-Financial markets have rallied strongly since Trump’s November 2016 election victory, driven partly by expectations that he would cut taxes for businesses, although policy analysts have been sceptical that he would do so.
+Financial markets have rallied strongly since Trump’s November 2016 election victory, driven partly by expectations that he would cut taxes for businesses, although policy analysts have been skeptical that he would do so.

 Trump on Wednesday boasted about the rally in markets.